Menu

 Apollos have had an excellent first half term back at school.
 They have settled back into the routine of school really well and have been enthusiastic and curious learners.
 I have really enjoyed getting to know each of them.

-This half term, in English, we have focused on writing for a purpose.
-We began with a unit inspired by ‘Arthur and the Golden Rope’ where we aimed to entertain our readers by writing a quest story and turning it into a graphic novel.
+This halt term, in English, we have focused on writing for a purpose.
+We began with a unit inspired by ‘Arthur and the Golden Rope’ where we wrote to entertain our readers.
+We created our own quest story and turned part of it into a page from a graphic novel.
 We have also worked on writing to persuade.
-The children wrote and delivered really engaging and interesting speeches about issues that were important to them – from changing the school uniform to planting more trees.
-They worked on being direct and using persuasive language to convince their audience.
+The children wrote and delivered really engaging and interesting speeches about an issue that they thought was important.
+Topics ranged from introducing a ‘Bring your Pet to School’ day to changing the school uniform.
+They worked on using direct and persuasive language to convince their audience.
 We have also studied poetry and have all written our own poem about finding a strange creature.
 The children impressed me with their creativity and use of ambitious vocabulary.
 We are continuing to focus on improving their use of punctuation and spelling as well as using a variety of sentence structures.

 History, this term, has been all about the Romans and the effect that their arrival in Britain had on the country.
-We looked at why the Romans invaded and what resources they gained by expanding their empire into Britain.
-We learnt about the resistance that British tribes and leaders like Boudica put up against the Roman invaders.
-We also examined what life was like for Romans living in Britain and wrote a reply to a real Roman letter that was found here.
-We also explored evidence for why Emperor Hadrian decided to build a wall across the north of Britain.
+We looked at why the Romans came to Britain and the resistance that native tribes and leaders like Boudica put up against the invaders.
+We also examined what life was like for Romans living in Britain.
+We explored evidence for why Emperor Hadrian decided to build a wall across the north of Britain.
 Finally, we learnt about the Roman ruins that are found all across Britain, including here in St Albans.
-We loved our visit to the museum and the children were brilliant on the trip as well as on the walk there and back.
+We loved our visit to the museum and the children were brilliant on the trip and the walk there and back.
+At the end of term, the children have also written a persuasive letter to explain why living in Verulamium was so good AND showed off their oracy skills while presenting their Romans learning to the rest of the class.

-In PE, the children have developed their netball skills and have practised working as a team.
-Their attacking and defending skills have progressed well.
-They have also been practising their problem solving and navigational skills while doing orienteering.
+In PE, the children have developed their hockey and netball skills and have practised working as a team.
+Their attacking and defending skills have progressed well across both sports.

 In science, we have been learning about living things and their habitats.
-We have been supported by a visiting teacher from St Albans School and have focused on how and why scientists classify living things in the way that they do.
-We have done lots of practical work – from creating our own human classification system on the field to hunting for mini-beasts in the forest school area.
+We have focused on how and why scientist classify living things in the way that they do.
+We have done lots of practical work – from creating our own human classification system on the field to hunting for mini-beats outside.
 The children have developed their ability to ask questions that separate one type of plant or animal from another and have impressed me with their curiosity.

 In music, we have been working with Mr Mitchell on our drumming, rhythm and improvisation skills.